 Elizabeth Stringer Keefe, President

 Elizabeth Stringer Keefe, Ph.D. is a teacher educator and researcher in the Graduate School of Education at Lesley University.
 Her work focuses on teacher preparation, teacher quality and education policy initiatives and reforms.
 She was a key architect of the Massachusetts autism teacher endorsement.
 She is a researcher with Project TEER, a group of teacher education scholars and practitioners who collectively research issues related to teacher education, education reform, policy, and politics, and is co-PI with teacher education scholar Dr. Marilyn Cochran-Smith (Boston College) on a research study of new graduate schools of education.
 Elizabeth has over 20 years experience in public and private education settings, as a teacher, consultant and critical friend to various non-profits.
 She founded 3artists, an art exhibition showcasing the work of autistic artists an annually organizes and serves as curator for the exhibit.
-She is co-author of Remixing the Curriculum: The Teacher's Guide to Technology in the Classroom (Rowman & Littlefield) and co-author of the forthcoming Reclaiming Accountability in Teacher Education (Teachers College Press).
+She is co-author of Remixing the Curriculum: The Teacher's Guide to Technology in the Classroom (Rowman & Littlefield) and co-author of Reclaiming Accountability in Teacher Education (Teachers College Press).

 Copyright © 2018 Massachusetts Council for Exceptional Children | All Rights Reserved